Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-3. Correct A key objective of the scheme is to promote the judicious use of fertilizers.
-By informing farmers about their soil's nutrient status, the scheme encourages them to apply only the required amount of fertilizers, reducing overuse and potential environmental damage.
+Statement 3 is Correct: A key objective of the scheme is to promote the judicious use of fertilisers.
+By informing farmers about their soil's nutrient status, the scheme encourages them to apply only the required amount of fertilisers, reducing overuse and potential environmental damage.

 QUESTION 74